9 Things Moms Are Not Thankful For

-1. Battling the Crazies At the Grocery Store.
-It never fails that no matter how well a grocery list for “Thanksgiving Dinner Necessities” is planned, SOMETHING will be forgotten … this will inevitably lead to fighting it out with every other person who has forgotten items for their Thanksgiving Feast at the Grocery Store, Costco, or (God help you) Walmart, the Night Before Thanksgiving.
-It’s basically a warm-up exercise for Black Friday with gallons of milk and Butterball turkeys being snatched up instead of televisions and Hello Kitty sleeping bags (at 75% off!).
+1. Battling the Rush At the Grocery Store.
+It never fails that no matter how well a grocery list for “Thanksgiving Dinner Necessities” is planned, SOMETHING will be forgotten … which will inevitably lead to fighting it out with every other person who has forgotten items for their Thanksgiving Feast at the grocery store, Costco, or (God help you) Walmart, the night before Thanksgiving.
+It’s basically a warm-up exercise for Black Friday, with gallons of milk and Butterball turkeys being snatched up instead of televisions and Hello Kitty sleeping bags (at 75% off!).

 3. Too Many Cooks in the Kitchen.
-While cooking with the ones you love can be lots of fun at times, when you pack more than two hustling, bustling women in ONE KITCHEN, all attempting to accomplish different tasks, needing to use the same appliances, criticizing each others spice choices and so on, things can get pretty stressful in a hurry.
-Moms are used to being able to kick their kids out of the kitchen… you can’t very well tell your cousins and great-aunt to JUST LEAVE, especially if it’s not even your kitchen.
+While cooking with the ones you love can be lots of fun at times, when you pack more than two hustling, bustling women in ONE KITCHEN, all attempting to accomplish different tasks, needing to use the same appliances, criticizing each other’s spice choices and so on, things can get pretty stressful in a hurry.
+Moms are used to being able to kick their kids out of the kitchen, but you can’t very well tell your cousins and great-aunt to JUST LEAVE … especially if it’s not even your kitchen.

 5. Guests Who Leave Before Dessert To Do Pre-Black Friday Shopping.
 After busting your butt in the kitchen for hours, finally getting to eat the food on your plate (amid handling kid requests for drinks) the time to share the pumpkin pie that you baked with love has arrived.
 As you walk into the dining room to serve it to the rest of the family, it becomes obvious half of the table’s occupants have jumped ship, and the slamming front door says all that you needed to know… Those jerks have left before dessert to hit up the Thanksgiving DAY sales.
 (Please know that chasing them down the block, pie in hand, is perfectly acceptable, and if you catch them, feel free to slam that pie in their faces…. dessert to-go.)